yeasy/learning_pickleball/05_dink_en.md

 ![Select the Targets to Attack](_images/attack-target.png)

-When attacking, you should try to target the green area first, and follow up to prepare to attack again when the opponent's return is poor.
+The first principle of attack is to keep the ball going down after passing the net, so you should try to choose the green target area and follow up immediately to form a continuous attack.

+### How to Defense the Attack
+When the opponent suddenly speedup to attack during the dink in front of the net, there are two main ways to deal with it: counterattack and reset, which are suitable for different scenarios.
+* Counterattack: When the opponent's attack ball is slow, has a high trajectory, or moves upward after passing the net, you can easily counterattack downward;
+* Reset: When the opponent's speed ball is of high quality and moves downward after passing the net, reset is usually used, that is, using the opponent’s force to return the ball into the non-volley zone to interrupt the opponent's continuous offensive rhythm

 ## Training Methods